yeojz/otplib/packages/otplib/README.md

 > [!TIP] Demo
 > A web based demo is available at [https://otplib.yeojz.dev](https://otplib.yeojz.dev).
 >
-> You can scan the TOTP / HOTP QR Code there with your authenticator application
+> You can scan the TOTP / HOTP QR Code samples with your chosen authenticator app to test.

 ## Features